-On October 22, 2020, the Group acquired control of 100% of the shareholding of Brightstar Argentina S.A. and Brightstar Fueguina S.A.; consequently, the financial statements as of December 31, 2020, presented comparatively, include consolidated profit (loss) as from the moment the Group gained control.
-This affects comparability.
+On November 24, 2022, the Group acquired control of 100% of the shareholding of ONTEC Fortinox S.A.U.; consequently, the financial statements as of December 31, 2022, presented comparatively, include consolidated profit (loss) as from the moment the Group gained control.
+This affects income comparability.